 The rcqconfig(1M) routine has failed.
 This error message usually indicates that the specified size of the data buffer is too small to hold the entire data for the entry.
 The cause of error messages of this pattern is that the memory image may have somehow been damaged.
 Try to unload the cluster by using cfconfig -u and reload the cluster by using cfconfig -l.
 If the problem persists, remove and then re-install the CF package.
-If this does not resolve the problem, contact your customer service support representative.
+If this does not resolve the problem, contact field engineers.